Dealing with sweating

 - Avoid spicy foods

-- Avoid eating large meals
+- Avoid eating large meals late at night

 - Keep your room at a cool, comfortable temperature